 At Manke Family Dentistry, we offer both tooth colored (white) as well as silver fillings.
-Both of these filling materials are considered safe and effective for tooth restorations by the American Dental Association, and both have been shown to have clinical success when used in the right situations.
-There are advantages and disadvantages to each material and we would be happy to discuss which would be best for your individual situation.
+Both of these filling materials are considered safe and effective for tooth restorations by the American Dental Association, and both have also been shown to have clinical success when used in the right situations.
+There are advantages and disadvantages to each material.
+We would be happy to discuss which would be best suitable for your individual situation.

 Tooth Colored Fillings